 - Paid leave

 Full-time employees are entitled to a salary above the minimum of $25,927 if they have the appropriate college credits and/or related work experience.

 Before you can be eligible for full-time employment, you must work as a day-to-day substitute paraprofessional.
 Once you've done that, and if you meet the hiring requirements, you are eligible to apply for full-time paraprofessional positions.
 However, an appointment to a full-time position is:

 - based on each school's vacancies, budget, other personnel needs, etc.

 Lead Teacher Assistant – Paraprofessional

-The Lead Teacher Assistant – Paraprofessional (LTA) is a career ladder position allowing for a more diverse use of paraprofessionals in classrooms and schools to support student needs.
-It allows schools to use a paraprofessional in the role of a true assistant teacher, by:
+The Lead Teacher Assistant – Paraprofessional (LTA) is a career ladder position that allows for more diverse use of paraprofessionals in classrooms and schools to support student needs.
+It allows schools to use a paraprofessional in the role of a true assistant teacher by: